ACK alert management

 Unimplemented task mode in managed node pool

-An unimplemented task mode was used in a managed node pool.
+An unimplemented task mode is encountered in the managed node pool.

 event